AntaresSimulatorTeam/antares-doc/docs/reference/xpansion-intro.md

 maintenance costs of the generation and transit costs and, in the case of new units, the annualized investment cost.

-In the case of a problem with a single investment variable, the above cost function can be represented by the graph in **Figure 1**.
+In the case of a problem with a single investment variable, the cost function can be represented by the graph:

 ![](../assets/diagrams/expected-op-cost-plus-annuity.png)

 ![](../assets/diagrams/total-cost.png)

-**Figure 1** – Objective function of the Antares-Xpansion optimization problem for one candidate.

 The expected operating costs for one year decrease as installed capacities increase.
 New generation or transmission capacities indeed